schemmy12/sysengscripts/README.md

 # System Engineering Scripts Repository

-This repository contains production-ready automation scripts used for system engineering, endpoint management, and environment maintenance at Hillspire.
+This repository contains production-ready automation scripts used for endpoint management and environment maintenance of Hillspires Manage Engine Environment.

 ---